Three Fuss-Catalan posets in interaction and their associative algebras: Some Fuss-Catalan posets

 of posets for the order extension relation.
 This phenomenon is analogous to the one stating that Stanley lattices are order extensions of Tamari lattices, which in turn are order extension of Kreweras lattices~\cite{Kre72} (see for instance~\cite{BB09}).
+In the present case, avalanche posets play the role of the Kreweras lattices, canyon posets play the role of the Tamari posets, and hill posets play the role of Stanley posets.
+The difference is that for $\delta = \MapOne$, even if canyon lattices coincide with Tamari lattices and hill lattices coincide with Stanley lattices, the avalanche posets are not isomorphic to Kreweras lattices.
 Figure~\ref{fig:poset_extensions_avalanche_canyon_hill} gives an example of an instance of~\eqref{equ:chain_extensions_posets}.

 \medbreak